recaptime-dev/rtapp/README.md

 This repository is the official home for the Feditrix Homeserver, which uses the same codebase as for the future `recaptime.app`.
 You know it, it's a super-app for the fediverse with the features of Matrix built-in.
-Just a side note, this monorepo is in its early stages, so don't expect stability and comformance to the specs yet.
+Just a side note, this monorepo is in its early stages, so don't expect stability and conformance to the specs yet.

 ## Project Structure